status-im/nim-async-channels/README.md

 * thread pools such as [`taskpools`](https://github.com/status-im/nim-taskpools/)
 * FFI, such as when integrating `chronos` with a foreign scheduler

-`AsyncChannel` can not wake non-chronos threads and therefore cannot be used for posting work to threads that are not managed by `chronos` - when posting work to such threads, use a channel implementation suitable for that environment:
+`AsyncChannel` cannot wake non-chronos threads and therefore cannot be used for posting work to threads that are not managed by `chronos` - when posting work to such threads, use a channel implementation suitable for that environment: